metrorailings/OwlBlog/content/posts/week-13-insights.md

 ## Colts @ Texans

 Deshaun Watson just exposing this Indy cover-two defense with intermediate throws over the middle.
+Predictability is a bad thing when the talent isn't living up to its full potential.

 Chaz Green let up a drive-killing sack.